 Setting 2 – 300ºF / 149ºC: Use heat setting two if you have fine hair of medium thickness or thin hair with medium thickness.

 Setting 3 – 350ºF / 177ºC: For medium hair gals, this is your sweet spot.
-The middle setting is ideal for hair of medium thickness, for hair that styles well
+The middle setting is ideal for hair of medium thickness and for hair that styles well.

 Setting 4 – 390ºF / 199ºC: Setting 4 is perfect for coarse strands with a medium thickness.
 If you need a little extra heat to help create the style of your dreams with thicker hair, pick this setting.